 The end of October marks the end of my ninth month blogging.
 And… I officially made the transition to self-employment at the beginning of the month!
-This month, my boyfriend and business partner, Mike, will join me in working on Reroute Lifestyle full time.

 But you will seriously never know until you try.